wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * To add the 'Add to Cart' button simply add the trigger text [wp_cart:PRODUCT-NAME:price:PRODUCT-PRICE:end] to a post or page next to the product.
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
 * To add the 'Add to Cart' button on the sidebar use the widget.
 * To add the 'Add to Cart' button on you theme's template files, use the following function: <?php echo print_wp_cart_button_for_product('PRODUCT-NAME', PRODUCT-PRICE); ?> .
 Replace PRODUCT-NAME and PRODUCT-PRICE with the actual name and price.
+You can use price and shipping variation too.
 * To add the shopping cart to a post or page (eg. checkout page) simply add the shortcode [show_wp_shopping_cart] to a post or page or use the sidebar widget to add the shopping cart to the sidebar.
 The shopping cart will only be visible in a post or page when a customer adds a product.

 **Using Shipping**